danielsilva2017/app-monitor/README.md

 * "Vista por processos" now uses the new version of the Api ( attribute index) to correctly choose the container (more testing will be needed);
 * Small bug corrections UI;
 * Pod view still limited;
-* Modal shows if you click in a node that was filtered;
+* Modal shows if you click in a node, after using the filter option;

 [![CircleCI](https://img.shields.io/badge/version-1.0.3-blue)]()